Spooky757/fraud-monitoring/README.md

 make reference   # or: python -m fraud_monitoring.cli build-reference --training-data data/raw/creditcard.csv
 ```

-This is the step people forget.
-The profile records the distribution the champion was
+This reference profile records the distribution the champion was
 *trained on* — bin edges, expected mass per bin, and the promotion-time baseline
 metrics.
 Drift is measured against it forever after.